OU Grading Information

 The grade Incomplete (I) may be assigned when your work is of passing quality but is incomplete.
 If you are unable to complete the course work by the end of the quarter you may petition for an Incomplete grade.

 In order to obtain an Incomplete grade, you must have the instructor sign the Petition for Incomplete Grade.
 The completed form must be filed with UCSB PaCE by the Petition for Incomplete Deadline.
 Forms may be submitted by email.

 If the coursework is completed by the end of the following quarter, your instructor will submit your final grades to UCSB PaCE, replacing the Incomplete grade.
 If your coursework is not completed by that deadline, the I grade automatically converts to a grade of F or NP, as appropriate (unless your instructor notifies UCSB PaCE, in writing, to extend the deadline).

 No Grade Reported

-If an instructor does not report a grade for a course in which you are enrolled, you will receive a notification.
-It is your responsibility to contact your instructor and determine how to resolve the matter.
+If an instructor does not report a grade for a course in which you are enrolled, it is your responsibility to contact your instructor and ask the instructor to email your final grade to email@example.com at their earliest convenience so we can record it in our database.
 After three months, if no grade is received from your instructor, you will automatically receive a grade of F or NP, depending on your chosen grading option.

 Records for Open University coursework are permanently maintained.
 Courses taken through the Open University Program are recorded with the course number prefix of "XSB" on UCSB PaCE transcripts.
 UCSB PaCE does not assign grade points or calculate a grade point average for Open University courses.